Young Persons Pathway Worker

 We are looking for an enthusiastic, organised and flexible individual to join our busy Housing and Welfare Options team, providing an effective frontline housing advice, guidance and support service for young people aged 18-21 and assisting applicants to explore a full range of housing options available to them.

-You will have experience of working with vulnerable client groups – preferably young people - in a busy customer focussed environment and will ideally have knowledge and experience of housing law and practice in relation to housing allocations and homelessness.
+You will have experience of working with vulnerable client groups, preferably young people, in a busy customer focused environment and will ideally have knowledge and experience of housing law and practice in relation to housing allocations and homelessness.
 The most important qualities you will possess however are; an ability to communicate with vulnerable young people and their families in challenging circumstances; a willingness to learn and develop new knowledge and skills; the flexibility to respond to the changing needs of the service and its customers; and a proactive and motivated attitude.

-In return we can offer you a positive working environment, opportunities for training and development and a minimum of 25 days annual leave.
+In return we can offer you a positive working environment, opportunities for training and development and a generous annual leave entitlement.

 You will work in partnership with a range of organisations, including Children’s Services, housing associations and support agencies to offer a holistic service tailored to the young person’s individual needs.

 The role operates within a large Housing Options team and you will have the support and guidance of colleagues both internally and externally to provide the best possible service for young homeless people in Worcester.

 The successful applicant will be a strong team player and will have: